Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 test -- test double -- 01 dummy = objects are passed around but never actually used.
-Usually they are just used to fill parameter lists test -- test double -- 02 fake = have working implementations, but usually take some shortcut which makes them not suitable for production (an in memory database is a good example) test -- test double -- 03 stub = provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test. test -- test double -- 04 spy = tubs that also record some information based on how they were called.
+Usually they are just used to fill parameter lists test -- test double -- 02 fake = have working implementations, but usually take some shortcut which makes them not suitable for production (an in memory database is a good example) test -- test double -- 03 stub = provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test. test -- test double -- 04 spy = stubs that also record some information based on how they were called.
 One form of this might be an email service that records how many messages it was sent. test -- test double -- 05 mock = objects pre-programmed with expectations which form a specification of the calls they are expected to receive. test -- test double = dummy, fake, stub, spy, mock - Every class or object created is a fake.
 It is a mock if you assert against it.
 Otherwise it is a stub. https://stackoverflow.com/questions/3459287/whats-the-difference-between-a-mock-stub test -- test double https://martinfowler.com/articles/mocksArentStubs.html